cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 ## Incentives

-### What is the incentive to stake?
+### What is the incentive to staking?

 Each member of a validator's staking pool earns different types of revenue:

 * **Block provisions:** Native tokens of applications run by validators (e.g. Atoms on the Cosmos Hub) are inflated to produce block provisions.
-These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
+These provisions exist to incentivize Atom holders to bond their staking, as non-bonded Atom will be diluted over time.
 * **Block rewards:** For the Ethermint zone, block rewards are paid in Photons.
 Initial distribution of Photons will be hard spooned from Ethereum.
 This means Photons will be emitted 1:1 to Ether.
 * **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.

 This total revenue is divided among validators' staking pools according to each validator's weight.
-Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
+Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's staking.
 Note that a commission on delegators' revenue is applied by the validator before it is distributed.

 ### What is the incentive to run a validator ?